orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         the users of the product with digital elements in a timely manner, the notified CSIRTs designated as coordinators may provide such information to the users when considered to be proportionate and necessary for preventing or mitigating the impact of that vulnerability or incident.

 What Stewards and Projects will need:
-- Define a process on who from the Steward and/or Process performs that notification, how to handle credentials (if needed).
-This could be in the Steward Security Policy or a separate document that describes the implementation details, as agreed between the Steward and the Project.
+- Define a method how Steward notifies users of exploited vulnerabilities and severe incident.
+It can be a specific web page, mailing list, or a combination of methods.

 What resources could be created to help fulfilling that requirement:
 - Best practices of notifying users of exploited vulnerabilities and severe incidents

-### Informing users about exploited vulnerabilities and security incidents

-In case a Steward knows about an exploited vulnerability or a security incident related to their product, the Steward must inform the impacted users of the product, of that vulnerability or incident and inform them of possible mitigations they (user) can deploy to mitigate the impact.
-Such a security advisory should be distributed in structured, machine-readable format if possible.

-References: 16, 14(1), 14(3), 14(8), 24(3)

-What is needed:
-- The advisory format and content (CSAF, VEX etc)

 ### Voluntary vulnerability reporting